 It is the student's responsibility to close his/her locker and make sure it is secure.
 Stickers are not allowed to be used to decorate lockers.
-The school reserves the right to search student lockers as part of the routine inspection or if the school officials receive information that the locker may contain dangerous or prohibited items.
+The school reserves the right to search student lockers as part of the routine inspection, or in the event that the school officials receive information that the locker may contain dangerous or prohibited items.